elastio/bon/website/guide/patterns/into-conversions-in-depth.md

 required by a bound introduced by this call
 ```

-The reason for this error is that `rustc` can't infer the type for the number literal `10`, because it could be one of the following types: `u8`, `u16`, `u32`, which all implement `Into<u32>`.
-There isn't a suffix like `10_u16` in this code to tell the compiler the type of the number literal `10`.
-When compiler can't infer the type of a numeric literal if falls back to assigning the type `i32` for an integer literal and `f64` for a floating point literal.
+The reason for this error is that `rustc` can't infer the type for the numeric literal `10`, because it could be one of the following types: `u8`, `u16`, `u32`, which all implement `Into<u32>`.
+There isn't a suffix like `10_u16` in this code to tell the compiler the type of the numeric literal `10`.
+When the compiler can't infer the type of a numeric literal it falls back to assigning the type `i32` for an integer literal and `f64` for a floating point literal.
 In this case `i32` is inferred, which isn't convertible to `u32`.

 Requiring an explicit type suffix in numeric literals would be the opposite of good ergonomics that `impl Into` is trying to achieve in the first place.

-::: info
+::: info NOTE

-Type inference for primitive numeric types falls into the category of the [section below](#weakened-type-inference), but it's separated from it because this kind of type inference is generally much less obvious.
+Type inference for primitive numeric types falls into the category of the [section below](#weakened-type-inference), but it's separated from it because this kind of type inference is generally less known to fail, so people usually forget about it because it always works for them.

 :::